SamF-Web/bgsi-roblox-scripts/README.md

     Secret_Only = false,

     --// Anti Scam Settings
-    Allowed_User = "Zugkyz", --// Set this as the account that could trade with you.
+    Allowed_User = "robloxname", --// Set this as the account that could trade with you.
     AntiTrade = true,

     --// Performance Boost